nds-org/ndslabs/README.md

 ```

 Args:
-* tagName: The name of the new tag to push (i.e. "1.0-alpha")
+* tagName: The name of the new tag to push in addition to "latest" (i.e. "1.0-alpha")
 * -t:      Specify this as a "test" release and skip pushing to "latest"

 ### start.sh